My Online Journey:

 It’s especially necessary to get support climbing the learning curve and I’ll cover how you can gain the benefit of an “earn as you learn” approach in the concluding section below.

-Secondly, QUADRANT II is shaded yellow because Consultancy is not considered an entry-level sector.
+Second, QUADRANT II is shaded yellow because Consultancy is not considered an entry-level sector.
 Consultancy services include training and coaching, both require a high degree of knowledge and experience and, therefore, are not an option for beginners.
 Earnings are also expected to be higher in this quadrant.

-Thirdly, QUADRANT III is a very wide sector covering eCommerce Stores and Platforms.
+Third, QUADRANT III is a very wide sector covering eCommerce Stores and Platforms.
 I distinguish between these two insofar as there’s a growing number of eCommerce Stores operating on arbitrage principles as opposed to the huge eCommerce Platforms that are operated by big players, such as Amazon, Airbnb and eBay, etc.